 “For someone who is in the eye of public controversy, whether it’s Mr Voller – or what about Adam Goodes and what happened to him – such a person is going to be, utterly predictably, commented on in hundreds and hundreds of different locations, and much of it is going to be defamatory,” Mr Molomby said.

-Justice Rothman in the Supreme Court ruled in favour of Mr Voller, stating that the media companies were to be considered publishers in the eyes of the law and therefore may be liable for defamation.
+Justice Rothman in the Supreme Court ruled in favour of Mr Voller.
+He stated that the media companies were publishers in the eyes of the law and therefore may be liable for defamation.

-The matter was appealed to the NSW Court of Appeal where the appeal judges again granted the matter in favour of Mr Voller.
+The matter was appealed to the NSW Court of Appeal.
+There, the appeal judges again granted the matter in favour of Mr Voller.

-The High Court of Australia is the last place of appeal for the media companies.
+However, the High Court of Australia is the last place of appeal for the media companies.
 If they don’t prevail there, they have no other options